Is Gas or Charcoal Better for Grilling?

-Gas grills are an excellent option when cooking food directly over top of the heat source, a process known as direct cooking.
+Gas grills are an excellent option when cooking food right over top of the heat source, a process known as direct cooking.
 While indirect cooking is possible on some models with multiple burners and grill hoods, it’s not always practical depending on the grill you’re using.

 One of the biggest benefits of gas grills is the sheer variety of options available.
 We offer literally hundreds of grill options on our site in all shapes and sizes.
-You’ll also have a wide variety of styles to choose from, with different burner options, special built-in features, and various other quality-of-life upgrades to help you get the most out of your grilling experience.
+You’ll also have a wide variety of styles to choose from, with different burner options, special built-in features and various other quality-of-life upgrades to help you get the most out of your grilling experience.

 Best of all, many of these options are easily scalable to your interests or budget.
-No matter the size of your space, your budget, or the complexity of your cooking, we’re sure to find something that’ll work for you.
+No matter the size of your space, your budget or the complexity of your cooking, we’re sure to find something that’ll work for you.

 Gas grills are often a very safe cooking option when installed correctly and used with care.
-With no open, uncontrolled fire to worry about, flames can be easily extinguished in the event of an unexpected flare-up—simply kill the gas supply and the flames are out.
+With no open, uncontrolled fire to worry about, flames can be easily extinguished in the event of an unexpected flare-up.
+Simply kill the gas supply and the flames are out.